riezebosch/Consoleum/README.md

 ## Page Objects

 You can use this package without or use plain POCO's, but you might use the `Page` base class instead to make navigation a bit more straightforward.
+To use the `Page` class, you have to install Consoleum.PageObjects Nuget package.

 ```cs
 class Main : Page